 We believe that attendance and punctuality are vital to pupil success and we expect a minimum of 95% attendance from all our students.
+We expect our school to meet national averages around attendance data and work hard to achieve this.
 Good attendance and punctuality are rewarded.
 We always investigate lateness and absence and work closely with our Educational Welfare Officer.
 We discourage families from taking holidays during term time.